 #10 – fork painted christmas tree

 You’ve painted with brushes.
-You’ve finger painted.
+And you’ve finger painted.
 You’ve probably even painted with sponges.
 But have you ever painted with forks?
 Turns out, it’s a perfect method for creating Christmas trees.
 See how in this Fork Painted Christmas Tree tutorial from The Pinterested Parent.
 Once your kids have created a tree, decorate it however you choose.
 You’ll have fun and festive one-of-a-kind artwork from your creative little one!

 #11 – giant Christmas Light suncatchers